ga-wdi-boston/wdi_6_js_demo_functions/README.md

 This is yet clunkier, but it's also used frequently in real JavaScript programs and your calls become a lot more readable when your functions have more than one optional argument (or even more than one argument, period).

+## Lab 1

+Working in pairs, complete the first three parts of the [Alice Analysis](https://github.com/ga-wdi-boston/wdi_1_ruby_hw_word_methods) homework we did in Ruby.
+For your convenience, the sample text and specifications are included in `analysis.js`.

 ## Functions as Arguments

 You may remember this method of iterating over an array: